-For the purpose of testing the LAC Change and rx Change Rules the procedure was as follows.
-At first the ICDS was turned on and scanning commenced.
+The LAC Change Rule and the rx Change Rule remain to be tested.
+For this purpose the procedure was as follows.
+At first the ICDS was turned on an scanning commenced.
 Afterwards the IMSI catcher was turned on, operating on the same frequency as a base station that was previously discovered.
 This was repeated several times with different configurations of the IMSI catcher.
-Table 4.6 summarises the findings.
+Table 4.5 summarises the findings.
 The configurations used can be found in Appendix E.1.
 In all cases the ICDS was able to detect the IMSI catcher after about 6 minutes which corresponds to the time that is needed to conduct a complete sweep scan.
 These times can vary however depending on the timing of the catcher being turned on and the time it takes for rescanning a base stations as described in the beginning of this chapter.